 Ramsey County, Minnesota

 A mental health court (MHC) is a court-based program that brings together members of criminal justice and behavioral health systems, among others, to work with people with mental illnesses who face criminal charges.
-The number of MHCs in the U.S. has grown exponentially in the past two decades.
-State and local officials who have recently launched, or are considering whether to launch, such programs in their jurisdictions often seek out more experienced MHCs for guidance and advice.
+MHCs are just one type of mental health diversion program (MHDP).
+MHDPs exist in many different forms throughout the criminal justice system, and generally provide alternatives to typical criminal justice procedures in an effort to improve outcomes for people with mental health issues.
+The number of MHCs and MHDPs in the U.S. has grown exponentially in the past two decades.
+State and local officials who have recently launched, or are considering whether to launch, such programs in their jurisdictions often seek out more experienced MHCs or MHDPs for guidance and advice.

 This snapshot provides details on the Ramsey County, Minnesota, MHC Learning Site—how it functions, whom it serves, and what makes it unique.